Acstry/Recipes/meal/Chili Lime Chickpea Cauliflower Wrap.md

 - 2 tsp maple syrup (or any sweetener)
 - 1 clove garlic, grated
 - 1/4 cup cilantro, minced
+Note: Not very filling.
+Maybe add some tofu or marinated chicken to the wraps?

 ### Recipe:
 1. In one lined baking tray, lay out cauliflower, drizzle with oil, and top with seasonings.
 Mix well and spread over sheet evenly.